 Celebrating Seniors

 Peer Tutors provide supplementary course-content instruction for students who request them.
-Tutors are employed by the University, and paid by the Office of Student Affairs.
-Students may request tutors at any point, or be referred to the program by professors or their dean.
-Tutors are identified by professors, departments and interdisciplinary programs, or by Sarah Lazare, the tutoring program coordinator or contact Dean Melendez.
+Tutors are employed by the University, and paid by the Office of Student Affairs, Deans' Office.
+Contact Dean Melendez.
 Click here to complete the necessary forms:-

 Class Blogs